Anthony Perkins: Teen idol status

 Following the loss of the role in Some Like It Hot, Paramount cast Perkins opposite Audrey Hepburn in Green Mansions (1959), positioning the film as a means to promote his leading-man image.
 The studio emphasized his physicality, featuring scenes in which he appeared shirtless and engaged in physical combat.
-Perkins also performed the film's title song, "Green Mansions," which briefly charted.
+Perkins also performed the film's title song, "Green Mansions", which briefly charted.
 Reflecting on the production later in life, Perkins described Hepburn as "wonderful to work with, like a real person, almost a sister".

 Perkins next appeared in On the Beach (1959), which was filmed on location in Melbourne over a three-month period.
 This production was noted for its collaborative environment.
 Perkins reportedly maintained a positive working relationship with the cast, including assisting Fred Astaire, who was making his dramatic film debut.
-In a 1983 interview with People, Perkins named his co-star Ava Gardner as the first of several actresses who attempted to pursue a romantic relationship with him.

 In Tall Story (1960), Perkins played a college basketball player opposite Jane Fonda in her screen debut.
 To prepare for the role, he underwent basketball training.
-Unlike his experience filming Fear Strikes Out, he found the atmosphere on Tall Story more welcoming.

-Perkins and Fonda shared a professional rapport, aided in part by Perkins's previous work with her father, actor Henry Fonda.
+Perkins and Fonda shared a good professional rapport, aided in part by Perkins's previous work with her father Henry Fonda.
 According to Fonda, Perkins offered her advice on camera performance techniques, including how to position herself effectively within the frame.
 She credited him with helping her understand how to act for the screen.
-Fonda also developed a personal affection for Perkins during filming.
-In later reflections, she acknowledged both she and director Joshua Logan had developed feelings for him, which led to complications during the production.
-Fonda, however, expressed an awareness of Perkins's sexuality and indicated that this did not diminish her admiration or affection for him.
+Fonda later acknowledged both she and director Joshua Logan had developed feelings for Perkins, which led to complications during the production.